tinyg210/localstack-tc-init-hooks/README.md

-# Testcontainers LocalStack Init Hooks Example
+# LocalStack w/ Testcontainers Init Hooks Example

 This repo is a small sample on how to use initialization hooks with the LocalStack container using Testcontainers.